ton-community/tutorials/docs/04-testing/npmton.md

-# TON Hello World part 4: Step by step guide for writing your first smart contract
+# TON Hello World part 4: Step by step guide for testing your first smart contract

 Testing is a big part of smart contract development.
 Smart contracts often deal with money and we don't want any of our users losing money because the smart contract had a bug.
 This is why it's normally expected from smart contract devleopers to share an automated test suite next to their FunC implementation.
 Every user that wants to be convinced that the contract is working as expected is welcome to execute the test suite and see for themselves.